reposense/RepoSense/docs/PublishingGuide.md

 Try accessing your site again when a green tick appears beside your fork.

 ### Granting write-access to RepoSense for publishing
-We recommmend use of [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) for enhanced security and [personal access token](https://github.blog/2013-05-16-personal-api-tokens/) for ease of setup.
+We recommmend use of [personal access token](https://github.blog/2013-05-16-personal-api-tokens/) for ease of setup and [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) for enhanced security.

 ##### If you wish to use `personal access token`:
 1. Follow this [guide](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to generate a `Personal access token` on GitHub for report publishing <br/>